munishaboora/cfg-MunishaKaurBoora-hw-assessment/MunishaKaurBoora_Specialisation_Theory.md

 ```

 Explanation for the code above:

 - hhh

 #### 10. Decorators - A page for useful (or potentially abusive?) decorator ideas.
 What is the return type of the decorator?
+- A decorator is a function that accepts a function and returns a function i.e. the return value of a decorator function must be the function used to wrap the function to be decorated.
+   - Python will take the returned function and call it at decoration time, passing the function to be decorated.
+   - As a decorator returns a function, a decorator does not have a specific return type.

 - list 2 good ideas of decorators and 2 bad??